TNTurnerLab/ACES/README.md

    		8a."*_RAxML_info.RAXML_output.phy"

 			a.
-This file holds information about RAXML and the user genrated tree.
+This file holds information about RAXML and the user generated tree.

 		8b."*_RAxML_parsimonyTree.RAXML_output.phy"